eceelango/RISC-V_HDP/Week 3/README.md

 ## Assembly Code generation
 **
 Make Sure Comment all the lib, printf and Scanf functions.
-Code should statrs with int main ()**
+Code should starts with int main ()**

 ```
 //#include <stdio.h>